peppapig450/FashionCrawler/README.md

 - [ ] Process the outputted files and filter or maybe display visually

-- [ ] Add headless mode andn Print progress updates to stdout
+- [ ] Add headless mode and Print progress updates to stdout

-- [ ] Keep poetry and requirements.txt synchronized
+- [X] Keep poetry and requirements.txt synchronized

 ## Installation